Why use Facebook Events for marketing?

 4. Setting Dates and Times

 Video: Setting Dates & Times

-Facebook now has a feature for adding multiple dates and times.
+Facebook has a feature for adding multiple dates and times to Events.
 This allows you to include many meals in one Event.

 5. Categorizing Your Event

 Most times, choose “Food” as your category from the drop-down menu.
 This allows users to locate your event when searching for food-related events in their area.
 NOTE: Facebook seems to change these frequently, so if all else fails – choose the category that best fits your event!

 +Brief details about the event (i.e. pop-up concept, special guests, themes etc.):

 +A tickets link, shortened as a Bitly.
 This will be the same link you put in the “Tickets” box later:

 Add the business page(s) that you want to be a co-host.
 It will say “pending” until the invitation is accepted.
 If successful, all hosts will be listed on the event.
 Remember, only business pages can co-host events from other business pages.